edwardvmills/NURBSlib_EVM/README.md

 This is the rough workflow prototyping phase. most basic objects are now parametric.
 The workflow is based on sketches drawn in FreeCAD 0.17 or later.
 The sketches are used to control NURBS curves and surfaces.

 What does it do right now?
 Here is my favorite model so far.
-It shows control of an overall shape with 'main' sketches, and highly custumozable 'blending' of the corners of the main surfaces.
+It shows control of an overall shape with 'main' sketches, and automatic 'blending' of the corners of the main surfaces to obtain curvature continuity (G2).

 ![Best example of current state](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/development_FC_models/parametric/begin%20transition%20to%200.17/Bezier%20primary%20Surface%20Volume%2041-07.bmp.png?raw=true)